-Chris Newjahr, Founder & CEO of Best Yet Express, Inc (BYX), now in it's landmark 35th year, owes his success to ingenuity, hard work and . . .
-Plastic bottles!
+Chris Newjahr, Founder & CEO of Best Yet Express, Inc (BYX), now in it's landmark 35th year, owes his success to ingenuity, hard work and . . . plastic bottles!

 Working for a small local trucking company to support his education, Chris made a delivery one day to a plastic bottle distributor.
-He met the owner of that company, an 82 year-old successful businessman who proceeded to tell him how plastic bottles would be the hot item of the future.
+He met the owner of that company, an 82-year-old successful businessman, who proceeded to tell him how plastic bottles would be the hot item of the future.
 Chris was so impressed that he told his boss he needs to make a sales call on this company.
 "Plastic will never replace glass!" he snapped.
 “Forget it!”

 Chris continued to make deliveries and kept after his boss to land this account . . . one too many times.
 "I told you, plastic will never replace glass!"
 He fired Chris.
 21 and cocky, Chris decided he was going to put his ex-boss out of business as payback!

 April, 1972, with his $300 life savings, a Datsun pickup truck and a partner, Chris started Blue Light Trucking.
-Their first account was that very plastic bottle company, who kept them busy and growing.
-Their freight van doubled as moving freight during the day and by night was Chris' home sweet home.
+Their first account was that very plastic bottle company, which kept them busy and growing.
+Their freight van doubled as moving freight during the day and by night was Chris's home sweet home.
 Money was extremely tight, but they purchased a bobtail and now had a fleet of three trucks.
 Chris had become good friends with the right people at Hewlett Packard (HP) and National Cash Register (NCR), from his pick up and deliveries for his previous boss, and they gladly helped out with his new venture.
 With his old boss' major accounts kaput, he ended up closing his doors.
 Mission accomplished!

 HP & NCR were also in a transition period of modernizing computers and banking equipment.
 Chris and company were then called upon to remove the old equipment and deliver the new.
 This was the 1970's, when computers and banking equipment were as big as refrigerators and weighed 6,000 pounds a piece!
 The newer models weighed 700 lbs and were smaller, but nowhere near the miniscule size of today's computers.